adamterlson/bb-users/README.md

 ## ES6 + Backbone
 This was my first opportunity to combine Backbone with ES6.
 It was fun to learn something new here and to adapt my old strategies into a more ES6-y way of doing things.

+## Group Delete
+I've assumed an API that impelements the business logic as well, for example not allowing deletes on a group that contains members.
+However, in the interest of time, I have merely implemented the logic from a front-end perspective.